20% off your first purchase with code: SHOP24

-As you're busily preparing for the first day of school, there's probably a long list of things on your to-do list.
+As you’re preparing for the first day of school, there’s probably a lot of things on your to-do list.
 At the elementary level, this most likely includes things like creating a seating chart, putting together homework folders, and fine-tuning your behavior plan.
-As you work through all of these details, I encourage you to also put some serious thought into how you will handle all the kids' backpacks.
+As you work through all of these details, I encourage you to also put some serious thought into various backpack storage ideas and which will work best for you and your students.

 Classroom Backpack Storage Ideas

-No matter what the storage situation is in your room, there are some things you should consider before deciding where your students will keep their personal items.
+No matter what the storage situation is in your room, there are some things to consider before deciding where your students will keep their personal items.

-For me, accessibility is usually my number one concern.
-Ask yourself - Do you want the kids to have easy access to their backpacks?
-Your initial thought is probably, yes, of course!
-Maybe that's true.
-But let's think it through just a bit.
+Accessibility is usually my number one concern.
+Ask yourself – Do you want the kids to have easy access to their backpacks?
+Let’s think it through just a bit.

-• Pros - Having easy access is a great idea when you don't have student mailboxes.
-The kids can easily put their school papers and graded work right into their backpacks without much fuss.
-That means fewer important papers getting lost or stuffed in the back of their desks.
-Easy access also makes arrival and packing up at dismissal a little bit faster - and you won't have a traffic jam around one centralized area.
+• Pros – Having easy access is a great idea when you don’t have student mailboxes.
+Kids can easily put their school papers and graded work right into their backpacks without much fuss.
+That means fewer important papers getting lost or stuffed in the back of desks.
+Easy access also makes arrival and packing up at dismissal a bit faster – and you won’t have a traffic jam around one centralized area.

-• Cons - When your students can easily get to their backpacks, you may find that you have to monitor them a lot more.
+• Cons – When students can easily access backpacks, you may find that you have to monitor them a lot more.
 Little kids love to bring toys to school.
 Big kids love to bring their phones.
-If backpacks are right there all day long, the temptation to go get those fun things from home can be hard to resist.
+If backpacks are right there all day, the temptation to go get those fun things can be hard to resist.
 How much time do you want to spend keeping an eye on that?

 If there is already a designated place for backpacks right by the front door, you may be inclined to just use it and move on.